5 reasons why Inside Out 2 promises to push all of your emotional buttons this summer

 5. You can experience the film vicariously through the eyes of your children

 What better way to watch Inside Out 2 than with a family trip to Cineworld?
-The new Cineworld Family Ticket allows you to take one adult and one child into the cinema (kids up to the age of 14 can be admitted), meaning you can be more childish together.
+The new Cineworld Family Ticket allows you to take 2 adults and 2 kids or 1 adult and three kids into the cinema (kids up to the age of 14 can be admitted), meaning you can be more childish together.
 There's something special about watching a film together with the kids, especially when it's as emotionally rich as Inside Out 2: step into the shoes of your children and you'll be able to see the cogs turning in their heads as they watch and process Riley's all-important shift from child to adult.

 It's therefore more than a mere viewing of the film.
 It's an opportunity for emotional growth and empathy.
 No doubt it'll also prompt deep post-screening discussions as adults relay fond memories of their childhood experiences.
 That's the magic of cinema.